vesnafarmakpowrs/Powrs.PaymentLink/POWRS.PaymentLink/Root/VaulterApi/PaymentLink/Index.md

 ````

-### Apply for legal Id
+### Apply for sub legal Id

 URL: `{{Waher.IoTGateway.Gateway.GetUrl("/VaulterApi/PaymentLink/Account/ApplyForSubLegalId.ws")}}`
 Method: `POST`

-Call this resource to apply for legal identity for sub user.
+Call this resource to apply for sub legal identity.
 Other properties will be taken from creator user.

 **Request**